Mohamed-Essam-Mohamed/MOVIES-APP/README.md

 - **Search Screen:** Find What You Want From Movies.
 - **Browse Screen:** Describe movies for easy access you love.
 - **WatchList Screen:** Movies WhatchList .
+- **Details Screen:** Display film classification.
+Provide a film description and a list of films similar to this film.